efcaudy/efcaudy/README.md

 - Things I've Made:
     - forestwingchun.com
       - A school teaching traditional Wing Chun with a focus on applied mindfulness.
-Website made with WiX site creator.
-Currently rewriting in Flask and Jinja.
+Web app with dynamic members section written in Flask and Jinja.
     - shiftwitch.com
       - A simple shift tracking app for hourly workers, to keep track of their schedule and stats!
 Written in Flask and Jinja.